GSK posts higher profits but indicates sales growth to slow in 2026

 Sheena Berry, healthcare analyst at Quilter Cheviot, said: “GSK has delivered a solid end to 2025.

-“This was the first full-year update under new CEO Luke Miels, and it represents a steady and credible start.
+“This was the first full-year update under new CEO (chief executive) Luke Miels, and it represents a steady and credible start.

 “While growth moderates slightly in guidance, the combination of vaccine leadership, strength in HIV and a clear long-term target should provide investors with reassurance that GSK remains on a sustainable growth trajectory.”